amalon/tectonic-puzzle/docs/development.md

   - `mantle*.obj` (x8): set 1 to red, 2 to white.
   - `plate_*.obj` (x28): hopefully the "Color match" will select the correct colours, some combination of blue, green, red and dark grey.
+- Check all pieces have reloaded, and if not reload individually.
-- Some plate pieces may have the wrong colour back.
+- Some plate pieces may have the wrong default material.
 To fix this:
   - Select all plate pieces.
   - Right-click the plates and set filament for the selected items to red.
 - The mantle segments have magnet slots against the build plate, which do not